Greece is a great country for solo female travelers. From safety to accommodation, these tips will help you plan your solo trip to Greece!

 That said, Greece is such a gorgeous place that I often found myself wanting to share it with someone.
 Yet, even though I was traveling alone, I did meet a lot of friendly locals who invited me into their restaurants for a drink or to chat on their porch.
 I never left empty handed either – they love to feed you in Greece!

-Visiting Greece as a Solo Traveler – Is it safe?
+Solo Female Travel in Greece – Is it safe?

 Know What Areas to Avoid